Praz314159/Ideological-Population-Dynamics/README.md

    I've chosen P(Opp_z) = .05, P(Opp_nz) = .1, P(AB) = .3, P(Same) = .75, but these are slightly arbitrary.
 Is there
    a way to determine more realistic values?

-   ASR Mode:

-   What does being in anti self-replication mode mean?
+   **ASR Mode**: What does being in anti self-replication mode mean?
 It means that the leader is trying to maintain ideological diversity within the organization.
 We thus need a way to measure the polarization in the organization.
    The polarization metric will allow us to measure how well our anti-polarization ASR strategy is working.
 Ideally, we'd like to test different strategies to see which hiring strategy is most effective in mitigating polarization.
    In general, ASR hiring mode kicks in once polarization has exceeded a certain critical threshold, at which point hiring moves from default behavior to an anti-polarization strategy that, generally, hires individuals in such a